mikepenz/release-changelog-builder-action/README.md

 > When running this action for non tags trigger the `toTag` will be automatically resolved using the latest tag as retrieved by the git API.

 > [!NOTE]
 > The first release tag is a special case since there is no previous release the action can reference to.
-For this case, there are 2 options:
+For this case, there are two options:
 > 1. When checking out the source via `git` (E.g.: `actions/checkout`), the action will use the first commit.
-> 2. Create a initial tag on the commit you want to begin a changelog from (for example `v0.0.1`).
+> 2. Create an initial tag on the commit you want to begin a changelog from (for example `v0.0.1`).

 > [!NOTE]
 > By default not specifying `fromTag` or `toTag` will resolve `toTag` from either the `ref` or alternatively fallback to the latest tag from the git API. `fromTag` is resolved by sorting tags using [semver](https://semver.org/).
 Check the [configuration](#configuration-specification) for alternatives.